mariusangelmann/Wiedervorlage/README.md

 ## Cool Features

 - Monitors your email inbox for new reminders
+- Works with plus addressing supported by Gmail, Outlook, Yahoo, iCloud, and many others
 - Works with special addresses in To, CC, or BCC fields
 - Handles different time formats:
   - Seconds: `remind+30s@yourdomain.com`